 Durability & Traffic Tolerance

 This is the most critical factor.
-A ground cover for a dog run needs to be exceptionally resilient.
+Ground cover for a dog run must be exceptionally resilient.
 For living plants, this means looking for specific biological advantages.
 For instance, some grasses and clovers have deep root systems that anchor them firmly in the soil.
 Others spread via runners, which are stems that grow horizontally either just below the ground (rhizomes) or just above it (stolons).
-These runners allow the plant to constantly send out new growth, effectively self-repairing the worn-out patches your dog creates.
-Non-plant options, like artificial turf, rely on the durability of their synthetic fibers and the strength of their backing material.
+These runners enable the plant to continually produce new growth, effectively self-repairing the worn patches your dog creates.
+Non-plant options, such as artificial turf, depend on the durability of their synthetic fibers and the strength of their backing material.

 Safety First: 100% Non-Toxic is a Must

 This is a non-negotiable rule.
 A ground cover is a surface your dog will walk on, lie on, roll on, and likely nibble from time to time.
 Therefore, any living plant you choose must be completely non-toxic.
 This includes the leaves, stems, flowers, and roots.
-Always verify the safety of a plant before introducing it into your landscape.
+Always verify a plant’s safety before introducing it to your landscape.
 Your peace of mind is paramount.

 For a comprehensive list of dangerous plants to avoid in your entire yard, our pillar post on The Ultimate List of 30+ Common Garden Plants That Are Toxic to Dogs is an essential resource.